Chris Madden (ice hockey)

-Chris Madden (born March 27, 1978) is an American retired professional ice hockey goalie.
+Chris Madden (born March 27, 1978) is an American former professional ice hockey goalie.

 Career

 Before turning pro, Madden played for the Guelph Storm of the Ontario Hockey League, where he won the Hap Emms Memorial Trophy as the top goaltender during the Memorial Cup in 1998 and the Stafford Smythe Memorial Trophy as the Memorial Cup MVP.
 He was also named to the 1998 Memorial Cup All-Star team.

 Madden was drafted by the Carolina Hurricanes 97th overall in the 1998 NHL Entry Draft.